 The reality is that SLS has an excellent safety record, delivers great results and doesn’t bioaccumulate (persist in the environment), although it does have a potentially toxic effect on aquatic organisms.
 Contrary to some reports, there’s also minimal risk of skin irritation when it’s used in shampoo.

-“Most people can use shampoos containing SLS without worrying about skin or scalp irritation,” says Dr. Stefanie Morris, Dermatologist and Medical Director at European Dermatology London.
-“This is because it’s a rinse-off product—the contact time is short and, after rinse-off, there is extremely little SLS, if any, which stays on the skin/scalp.”
+“Most people can use shampoos containing SLS without worrying about skin or scalp irritation,” said Dr. Stefanie Morris, Dermatologist and Medical Director at European Dermatology London.
+“This is because it’s a rinse-off product—the contact time is short and, after rinse-off, there is extremely little SLS, if any, that stays on the skin/scalp.”

 What is SLS?

 The SLS that we use is derived from coconut and/or palm kernel oil, both of which are rich sources of lauric acid.
 This lauric acid is processed into SLS by adding sulphuric acid (from petroleum) followed by neutralization with sodium carbonate (a natural mineral).
 Although it originates from a natural material, it’s manufactured via a chemical process.
 It’s confusion surrounding this chemical process that’s responsible for many of the concerns relating to SLS.

 For example, chemical compounds known as nitrosamines are an occasional byproduct of the sulphation process, and approximately 90 percent of these nitrosamines are believed to be carcinogenic.
 Although this sounds terrifying, it’s important to put this into perspective—most of us are already exposed to nitrosamines on a daily basis as they are commonly found in latex products, cosmetics, tobacco and foods such as beer, fish, meat and cheeses that are preserved with nitrate pickling salt.